The merchant's handbook to online sales tax

 What is online sales tax?

-For states, sales tax drives nearly 34 percent of total revenue.
-States and other jurisdictions use eCommerce sales tax revenue to pay for roads, bridges, fire departments, schools, public transportation, public safety programs and other vital needs.
-And states’ reliance on sales tax to improve infrastructure won’t change anytime soon.
+For states, sales tax drives nearly 34% of total revenue.
+States and other jurisdictions use eCommerce sales tax revenue to pay for roads, bridges, fire departments, schools, public transportation, public safety programs, and other vital needs.

-The most important thing online store owners should know about sales tax is this: you can’t ignore it.
+For merchants, the most important thing to know about sales tax is this: you can’t ignore it.

 If you don’t collect the right amount of sales tax and remit it to the proper jurisdiction, you can face financial fines and penalties for noncompliance.
-Those fines can impact small businesses the most.
-They also can trigger an uncomfortable and potentially costly audit.
+Noncompliance can also trigger an uncomfortable and potentially costly audit.

-So, whether you’re just getting ready to launch your first online store or you’re growing your already established store’s online sales to new geographies and channels, knowing your eCommerce sales tax obligations must take priority.
+So, whether you’re just getting ready to launch your first online store or you’re growing an existing store, knowing your eCommerce sales tax obligations must take priority.

 How online sales tax varies state-by-state (with examples)